Before you go to leave, be sure to read these 50 essential tips for traveling to Europe that you help you travel Europe

 I know…this seems like the most ridiculous bad-tourist thing to do!
 But eating at McDonald’s in Europe is a really fun experience.
 Every country has its own spin on the fast food chain.
-France has Croque Monsieur, Italy has mozzarella sticks, etc. Plus, my kids tell me that the toys in the Happy Meals are better in Europe…in case you were wondering!
+France has Croque Monsieur, Italy has mozzarella sticks, etc. Plus, my kids tell me that the toys in a Happy Meals are better in Europe…in case you were wondering!

 37. Take a Bus Tour

 Take a bus tour.
 Taking the HOHO bus (hop on hop off) on your first day in a new city can be really helpful.
 It allows you to get a good overview of the city quickly so you’ll be prepared to take it on by foot!